-SINGLE BED QUILTING for straight edged pockets, hand technique only: leave needles OOW creating vertical ladders in location to correspond to side edges of pockets, have a loose tension row (at least 2 numbers higher, more if possible) to mark their tops.
-Both will serve to pick up stitches, loose rows help for turning of any hem when joinings begin.
+SINGLE BED QUILTING for straight-edged pockets, hand technique only: leave needles OOW creating vertical ladders in location to correspond to side edges of pockets, have a loose tension row (at least 2 numbers higher, more if possible) to mark their tops.
+Both will serve to pick up stitches, loose rows help for the turning of any hem when joinings begin.

-Knit half the length of the fabric required (create small hem that will in turn be at lower edge of the finished piece if preferred), continue knitting, picking up ladder loops closest to bottom turn prior to each pass of the carriage, continue until the loose tension row is reached, pick up all stitches as in a hem to seal the knit pockets, repeating the process throughout.
+Knit half the length of the fabric required (create small hem that will, in turn, be at the lower edge of the finished piece if preferred), continue knitting, picking up ladder loops closest to bottom turn prior to each pass of the carriage, continue until the loose tension row is reached, pick up all stitches as in a hem to seal the knit pockets, repeating the process throughout.

 Not to be forgotten is appliqué, where separate shapes may be knit and joined onto the ground (knit in any desired stitch) technique by a seam as you knit method.

 Automating the function brings us to another color separation of sorts.
-In single color quilting using simple tubular setting: Knitmaster machines work a bit differently than Brother, so cards/ mylars would have to be designed accordingly, Passap has some built in techs that can help with this.
+In single color quilting using simple tubular setting: Knitmaster machines work a bit differently than Brother, so cards/ mylars would have to be designed accordingly, Passap has some built-in techs that can help with this.
 The settings below are for brother, and the card, for narrow vertical tubes.
 Width between punched holes could be adjusted to any factor of and up to every 24.
 Every row or every other row can be marked.
 Cast on for every needle rib.
 In this repeat when rows with no needle selection occur at its top, set both carriages to knit 2 rows (or bring all needles manually out to hold) to seal pockets.
-MB is set to slip in one direction, will knit on even rows, slip on odd rows as punched.
-The ribber is set to slip from right to left, and and knit from left to right.
+MB is set to slip in one direction, will knit on even rows, to slip on odd rows as punched.
+The ribber is set to slip from right to left and knit from left to right.
 With carriages at KM’s left insert the card, lock on row 1.
 KC –> knit 1 row in rib from left to right, release card, and continue knitting.
-In Brother machines the tucking lever must be in the down, N position as well.
-When possible, tension on the main bed should be as loose as it will allow, if stuffing the pockets is planned.
-Without wadding the face can have a crumpled look with a smooth back.
+In Brother machines, the tucking lever must be in the down, N position as well.
+When possible, the tension on the main bed should be as loose as it will allow, if stuffing the pockets is planned.
+Without wadding, the face can have a crumpled look with a smooth back.